AbnormalAtelier/Open-Up-The-Sky/README.md

 Open Source FVM CFD Solver for GPU

 This is more of a personal project from the ground up with no prior experience, than official group.
 Plan is:
-1. Read Gmsh mesh.
-And UI UX to set boundary condition.
-* Taking inspiration from Prepomax, setting up the boundary condition in text file is not optimal
+1. Read OpenFOAM system files and understand how the program assemble the Ax=B matrix
 2. GPU parellization solver using either CUDA or OpenCL:
-* Focus on Single Phase first with incompressible and compressible flow, and RANS turbulence model
-* Move on Multiphase, then Heat Transfer, then Combustion
+Implement a solver either by using cuBLAS or own matrix solver
 3. Export result in VTK file format for Paraview
-* Figure out the VTK format
+* Figure out the VTK format and how OpenFOAM makes the result files